 Los Gringos Locos in AAA along with Art Barr, Konnan, Madonna's Boyfriend and Chicano Power

 Prejudiced For Pecs: The reason he could not get a more prominent spot on WCW cards.
 He did a little better in McMahon Land, where Eddie Guerrero was the first person of such a size and stature to win the WWE Championship and would pave way for the even smaller Rey Mysterio.
 More than anything this represents this represents the ridiculous size escalation wrestlers went through that Vince McMahon was largely responsible for.
-The very first American Heavyweight Champion, Evan Lewis, was one inch taller and forty eight pounds lighter than the 228lbs Eddie!
+The very first American Heavyweight Champion, Evan Lewis(not the first man to hold the belt but the first to be considered a real "heavyweight"), was one inch taller and forty eight pounds lighter than the 228lbs Eddie!
+In fact, Eddie was only two pounds lighter than who was perhaps the first world champion, George Hackenschmidt

 Rule of Three: In the last years of his career, Eddie started using a series of three vertical snap suplexes that became known as the "Three Amigos".